 - Maximizing the potential of distinct WAN connections by allowing data to use the most effective network link at any moment.

-Software-defined networking is all about adding a layer of intelligence to connectivity systems.
+Software-defined networking is all about adding a layer of intelligence to connectivity management systems.
 Businesses that want to glean the greatest possible ROI from such investments can use custom network solutions to mix and match various services to best meet their operational demands.
 Managed services providers are particularly valuable in this process as they have the combination of expertise and technology partnerships needed to help organizations find the right blend of WAN options for their specific needs.